-Repeated-measures ANOVA of the average gamma power revealed a significant effect for electrode, F(1, 26) = 22.56, p < .001, η2p =.465, as well as an electrode × format interaction, F(1, 26) = 5.14, p < .05, η2p =.165, with no main effect for format, F(1, 26) = .07, p = .79, η2p =.003.
-Over this frontocentral cluster, FC4 showed lower gamma power compared with FC2 (Bonferroni adjusted p = .004) and FCz (Bonferroni adjusted p = .024; see Figure 3).
+For all repeated-measures ANOVAs Sphericity was violated (as checked with Mauchly’s test); thus, Huynh-Feldt corrected values are reported (FHF).
+Furthermore, because of multiple comparisons, we report the Bonferroni-adjusted p-values (pbonf).
+Repeated-measures ANOVA of the average gamma power revealed a significant effect for electrode, FHF (1.96, 38) = 41.93, p < .001, η2p =.51, as well as an electrode × format interaction, FHF (1.24, 38) = 25.33, p < .001, η2p =.38, with no main effect for format, FHF (1, 41) = 2.82, p = .10, η2p =.06.
+Over this frontocentral cluster, FC4 showed lower gamma power compared with FC1, FC2, and FC3 (pbonf < .001), similarly, FCz showed lower gamma power compared with FC1, FC2, and FC3 (pbonf < .001; see Figure 4).
 This finding suggests that, despite no global power difference, the electrodes in the frontocentral cluster respond divergently under the different formats.
-Furthermore, when looking at Figure 3 we can see how the various electrodes activity seems to behave similarly in symbolic vs non-symbolic format, except for the most outer electrode FC4 in which the non-symbolic demonstrations provoke lower gamma power compared to symbolic format.
-In all other electrodes, symbolic demonstrations descriptively provoked higher gamma power, even if these differences are not statistically significant.
+Furthermore, the interaction effect was driven by the difference in electrodes FC4 and FCz, which showed differences between the format.
+The gamma power in FC4 was significantly (pbonf = .016) higher when non-symbolic demonstrations were watched than symbolic demonstrations.
+Similarly, non-symbolic demonstrations provoked higher gamma power in FCz (pbonf < .001) than symbolic demonstrations.